islamicity24/AmazonCity/Module 6 VPC Networking Environment Lab.md

 Mateo

 When Mateo—a café regular and an AWS systems administrator and engineer—visits the café, Sofía and Nikhil tell him about the database migration.
-Mateo tells them that they can enhance security by running the café's application server in another private subnet that's separate from the database instance.
-They could then go through a bastion host (or jump box) to gain administrative access to the application server.
+Mateo tells them that **they can enhance security by running the café's application server in another private subnet that's separate from the database instance**. `They could then go through a bastion host (or jump box) to gain administrative access to the application server`.
 The application server must also be able to download needed patches.

 Knowing that the cloud makes experimentation easier, Sofía and Nikhil are eager to set up a non-production VPC environment.
 They can use it implement the new architecture and test different security layers, without accidentally disrupting the café's production environment.